Home

 Whale Watching on California's Central Coast

 San Francisco witnesses hundreds of gray whales passing along the shore from January through April.
 Point Reyes in Marin County is the prime location to spot them.
 Humpback whale-watching season lasts from November through March.
-Tours to Farallon Islands are especially popular.
+Tours to the Farallon Islands are especially popular.
 Orcas, humpbacks, blue, and sperm whales are especially abundant there.

 Whale watching in Southern California

 Channel Islands National Park offers premier whale and dolphin watching in the Santa Barbara Channel.
 Twenty-nine species of sea mammals have been spotted here by the Channel Islands National Marine Sanctuary, including gray, blue, humpback whales, common, bottlenose or Risso’s dolphins, and sea lions.
-Island Packers offers 3-hour tours year-round for affordable prices.
+Island Packers offers 3-hour tours year-round for $45.

 Los Angeles and Long Beach enjoy different types of whales passing along during different seasons.
 Gray whales can be spotted during winter and spring migration seasons.
 November–March is a good time to spot humpback and minke whales, dolphins, and sea lions.
-Harbor Breeze Cruises depart from Long Beach harbor several times per day.
+Harbor Breeze Cruises depart from Long Beach harbor at noon and at 3 pm.
+Tickets start at $35.

 Over 20,000 gray whales pass San Diego from mid-December to mid-March.
 Cabrillo National Monument on Point Loma Peninsula is the most popular observation post.
 In January, as many as eight grays can be seen every hour.
 This month features "Whale Watch Weekend" programs with kids' activities and special educational presentations.